404background/3dgs-edit-tools/src/README.md

 Provides conversion from point cloud to mesh formats (OBJ, PLY, etc.).
 This module implements multiple mesh reconstruction algorithms (Poisson, Ball Pivoting, Alpha Shape, Hybrid, etc.).

+#### gs_to_mesh.py

+Provides direct conversion from 3DGS to mesh formats (OBJ, PLY, STL).
+This module acts as a convenient wrapper that first converts 3DGS to point cloud format, then applies mesh reconstruction algorithms.
+It offers the same reconstruction methods and quality options as the pointcloud_to_mesh module.

 #### compare_gs.py

 Compares two 3DGS files and analyzes differences in detail.
 Helpful for verifying data consistency after conversion or editing.